golang/proposal/design/13073-code-of-conduct.md

 *A microaggression:*

-* B has typically female name and posts to a mailing list to announce a Go-to-Forth compiler they wrote.
+* B has a typically female name and posts to a mailing list to announce a Go-to-Forth compiler they wrote.
 * C replies “I am amazed to see a woman doing such great work.
 Nice job!”
 * B writes to the CoC Working Group to say “I felt really deflated for my work